 We offer an end of term bonus, outlined in the Job Description, as part of your compensatory package.
+You will earn the bonus if you work with us through the pre determined close of employment.
+You will not earn the bonus if you quit or are fired before the end of the term.
+It is our hope that preemptive communications, starting with the Job Description and this Employee Handbook, through a positive working relationship with you throughout the season, will result in a fruitful and enriching experience on Raspberry Island, and an invitation to work with us again in the future.

-- You will earn the bonus if you work with us through the pre determined close of employment. - You will not earn the bonus if you quit or are fired before the end of the term.
-It is our hope that preemptive communications, starting with the Job Description and this Employee Handbook, through a positive working relationship with you throughout the season, will result in a fruitful and enriching experience on Raspberry Island, and an invitation to work with us again in the future. - Tardiness/showing up late and/or unprepared for work on time is a very sensitive topic for Tiffany and Birch.
-If you show up late and/or unprepared for work deductions will be drawn from your end of season bonus as outlined in your job description. - If the staff cabin isn't detailed before your departure, ready for the next term team, a portion of your end of season bonus will be subtracted from your end of season bonus, as defined in your job description. - If our belongings are damaged while you use them during your non-working hours, for example kayaks lost on your day off, interior of our crew cabin damaged, etc., the replacement value of those items will be drawn from your end of season bonus.
-You may be expected to make up the difference from your pay check if the item value exceeds your bonus, per owner discretion.
+Please also note that a portion of your bonus may be withheld if the staff cabin isn't detailed before your departure, ready for next summer's staff, or if our belongings are damaged while you use them.